Want a Stronger Hiring Function? Start With These 6 Elements: Interview with Minoo Ayat, VP of Global Talent Acquisition at Juniper Networks

 I began my journey in recruiting three decades ago—back when success meant smiling and dialing, faxing resumes, and having a well-organized Rolodex (which, for the Gen Z crowd, was basically LinkedIn but in paper form).
 Recruiting has evolved tremendously since then—thankfully, no more fax machines.

-We’ve gone from making gut-based hiring decisions (which, let’s be honest, sometimes meant choosing the person with the firmest handshake) to leveraging data to ensure businesses meet their hiring goals with quality and efficiency.
+We’ve gone from making gut-based hiring decisions to leveraging data to ensure businesses meet their hiring goals with quality and efficiency.
 Over time, I’ve come to identify five pillars critical to a talent acquisition team’s success.

 #1: Collaboration and Communication: Building strong relationships with business leaders is a key part of the job.

 What does this look like in practice?
 Regular weekly meetings with business leaders, clear expectations, and shared goals between recruiters and their hiring teams.
-It also means open lines of communication and feedback loops that further align the recruiter and business leader as one team.
+It also means open lines of communication and feedback loops that foster deeper alignment.
+Success hinges on recruiters and business leaders moving beyond a transactional dynamic to operate as strategic talent partners.

 #2: Recruiter Performance Metrics: Give your teams a clear picture of their performance.

-#3: Candidate Pipeline Health: Proactive sourcing keeps you ahead and mitigates last-minute scrambling
+#3: Candidate Pipeline Health: Proactive sourcing and lead generation prevents scrambling.

-The talent pipeline’s size, diversity and quality demonstrates the preparedness of the TA team to consistently fill roles with qualified candidates in the most efficient way.
-A strong, balanced pool of candidates for current and leads for future roles obtained through proactive sourcing strategies reduces reliance on being reactive.
+The talent pipeline’s size, diversity, and quality demonstrate the TA team's preparedness to consistently fill roles with qualified candidates in the most efficient way.
+A strong, balanced pool of leads for current and future roles obtained through proactive lead generation moves a TA team from reactive to proactive.

 #4: Training and Development: In this fast-moving environment, recruiters cannot stay stagnant.